NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/AnatomicalAtlases/README.md

 ## Approach and Plan

 1. Training using the 3D Slicer segment editor
-1. Image study and selection: Thorax, Abdomen, Head (adult & infant models), pelvis, upper and lower limbs
+1. Image study and selection: Male and Female Pelvis

 ## Progress and Next Steps